emontalvo610/4-13-Hometask/README.md

 ## How to use this program

 ### Prerequisites
-- Node.js and npm installed on your machine
+- Node.js 18.20 or a higher version and npm 9.6.5 or a higher version should be installed on your machine.

 ### Installation